 However, these criteria are not conclusive.
 Rather, the employer must determine who is the primary beneficiary of the training - the trainee or the employer?
 In the recent case, the court examined the work of a customer service representative at an airlines who spent 10 days in a training program. the work consisted of classroom work, a tour of the facilities, computer system learning and a review of FAA regulations.
 The court determined that this work was primarily to educate the trainee, rather than providing any direct benefit to the airlines.
 As such, she was not entitled to compensation.
 However, where the pendulum shifts and the work a trainee does serves to benefit the employer - especially where the trainee displaces another worker, then it is likely that compensation is required.

-For more information or if you believe that you have not been paid for work you are rightfully entitled to compensation for, please contact the experienced Atlanta FLSA lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you believe that you have not been paid for work you are rightfully entitled to compensation for, please contact the experienced Atlanta FLSA lawyers at Buckley Beal LLP for an immediate case evaluation.